-47 This does not apply to new houses or parts of houses as they will be removed immediately.
+&lt;sup>42 This does not apply to new houses or parts of houses as they will be removed immediately (refer 9.6.8.6 b above).

 A letter of understanding to permit a 'botanical enhancement' will only by issued if all of the following conditions are met.
 The botanical enhancement: